-5.11.2 Built Material and Tools
+6.11.2 Built Material and Tools

-The LOC must have available material and tools to build, maintain and rebuild the FOP as described in Part B (5.3 The FOP and 5.4 - Other Equipment).
+The LOC must have available material and tools to build, maintain and rebuild the FOP as described in Part B articles 6.3 and.
+6.4 - Other Equipment.
 This includes measuring tapes, rulers, measuring wheels, hammers, tools and equipment to repair the ground, barriers, poles or posts, tape, ink, paintbrush, plastic cones, and so on.